 We are lucky to work in an area where flexible work hours are the norm.
 In order to facilitate interactions between lab members I generally expect lab members to be available the majority of normal working hours (9-5pm) during the week.
 There may be times when your project requires you to work late at night or at the weekends but you are not expected to regularly work more than a normal 40 hour week.
 It is important you take time off for personal life, holiday etc. Please let me know in advance if you will be away for ≥1 day.
-If you are ill please let me know via email, if it is an extended absence please follow the University procedure for sick leave.
+If you are ill please let me know via email, if it is an extended absence please follow the appropriate JIC procedure for sick leave.

 We follow the IJME rules for